 Rey smiles, too, as she imagines Luke walking into a room with a prosthetic hand newly free of exoskin, everyone’s reactions just as awkward as her own.
 “Making a statement?” she asks.
 If there is one thing she’s learned since she’s met him, it’s that Luke has a flair for the dramatic.

 There’s nothing really funny about it, but Luke laughs again, that same strained sound as before.
-Rey thinks it’s more of a release than anything, because here they are: the two of them laughing about something this morbid that seems to haunt their family, started by Rey’s Sith grandfather.
+Rey thinks it’s more of a release than anything, because here they are: the two of them laughing about the propensity for injury that seems to haunt their family, started by Rey’s Sith grandfather.
 It’s as unreal as the idea of Rey’s arm just being gone.
 She doesn’t even know where the damn thing went.

 “That’ll happen a few times,” Luke says, because of course he knows firsthand.
 First hand, Rey thinks and viciously quashes her desire to laugh again.
 Maybe she’ll take pain over painkillers, after this, because her drug-addled brain wants to laugh at things that aren't funny and can't seem to grasp what just happened, that awful feeling that had risen up out of nowhere.
 “Just panic," Luke says soothingly, in response to Rey's desperately questioning look.
 "Nothing dangerous.
 Physically traumatic experiences, they hurt the brain as well.
 Your mind has to adjust and recover too.”